NLanese/capacitor-wallet-access/ReadMeDocs.md

       "path": "../path/to/capacitor-wallet-access"
     }

+2a.
+On iOS, you will also have to add this Capacitor Plugin to your Podfile like so....
+    `pod 'CapacitorWalletAccess', :path => '../../node_modules/capacitor-wallet-access'`

-3. Run `npx cap sync` in the root directory of your project
+3. Run `npx cap sync` in the root directory of your

 2. To import the Plugin on your Capacitor JS Frontend Framework; do the following...
-   `import WalletAccessPlugin from "..path/to/node_modules/capacitor-wallet-access/src`
+   `import WalletAccessPlugin from "..path/to/node_modules/capacitor-wallet-access`

 3. To use the getWallet function, first import (shown above) and then...
    `const wallet = WalletAccessPlugin.getWallet()`